 Even more significant could be the capture of David Ospina.
-The Colombian stopper looked world class at the World Cup and will surely go straight into the Arsenal side at the expense of Wojciech Szczesny, an important part of the squad off the field but a player who needs to raise his game a level if he's to really justify his place on it.
+The Colombian stopper looked top class at the World Cup and will surely go straight into the Arsenal side at the expense of Wojciech Szczesny, an important part of the squad off the field but a player who needs to raise his game a level if he's to really justify his place on it.

 Without question, Arsenal improved last season and have bought in players who should help them to improve again.
 Yes, a holding midfielder is probably still needed but I suspect Wenger is far from finished yet as he finally reaps the rewards of the patience he's had to show throughout a difficult decade.

 They've even taken steps to limit the damage they've endured through long-term injuries to star players.
 Shad Forsythe, the fitness coach who helped Germany to become the first European side to win a World Cup in South America, has been brought in to condition this squad in a way that's been missing for far too long.

 The problem Arsenal face is that, time and time again, they do not perform in the big games.
 Sanchez, Ospina and Forsythe will all help, but are they really ready to compete with Manchester City and Chelsea on a tactical and mental level?
 That's a question I find very difficult to answer.